Gan868611/tp/docs/DeveloperGuide.md

 The current implementation initialises the `Account` with 0 balance.
 Only currency account which 0 balance can be deleted.

+When a currency account is deleted, all related currency transaction will also be deleted.

 Given below is an example of the usage of this feature and the mechanism at each step